packofparts/frc2016/oi.md

   - Toggle with (X) (3)
 - Ball In
   - Right Trigger (3)
+  - Constant speed on right bumper.
 - Ball Out
   - Left Trigger (2)
+  - Constant speed on left bumper.
 - Auto-Aim™ ©2016
   - (A) button (1)